syakirharis25/workers/README.md

 <a name="introduction"></a>
 ## 1. Goals.
-Just to make sure at least in every 10 hours, they will get at least
+Just to make sure in every 10 hours, they will get at least
-1) FREE Bath (25 liters per capita)
+1) FREE Bath (25 liters, per capita)
-2) FREE Drink (2.5 liters per capita)
+2) FREE Drink (2.5 liters, per capita)
 3) FREE Bread (1/4 of single plate, per capita)
 4) FREE Meat (1/4 of single plate, per capita)
 5) FREE Fruits (1/4 of single plate, per capita)